AI06-LEM/my-meal/prototype_1/SPECIFICATION.md

    - Later: We will add support for updating an existing database
  - The restaurant provides a set of meat, fish and vegetarian meal or meal_combination options for the week (out of the total from the database)
  - A guest selects one meat option, one fish option, and two vegetarian options out of the meal and meal_combination options provided by the kitchen
- - The system operator obtains the finale weekly meal plan at the end after the voting finished
+ - The system admin obtains the final weekly meal plan at the end after the voting is finished

 Prototype: The system admin and the restaurant users do not need to authenticate themselves.
 Each guest should identify themselves with a unique name, but there is no actual login process and these names are not double-checked.
 This is refined later.

+## Workflow

+The application follows this step-by-step process:

+1. **Setup Phase**: System admin uploads the meal database containing all possible meals
+2. **Restaurant Selection Phase**: Restaurant staff selects available meal options for the week from the database
+3. **Guest Voting Phase**: Guests vote for their preferences (1 meat, 1 fish, 2 vegetarian options)
+4. **Results Phase**: System admin retrieves the final weekly meal plan based on vote aggregation
+5. **Later: Optional Editing Phase**: Restaurant can modify the final plan if needed

 ## Data structure

 Prototype: all persistent data is stored locally as text files.
 Additionally, there will be a folder with graphic files (with the corresponding ID and meal name as file name).
 Later, for the actual implementation, the data is stored in a database on a remote server.

 These text files use some format that is easily readable by both machines and humans, e.g., YAML or JSON format.
 For example, the top-level hierarchic layer might use YAML (that way, comments are allowed), but the main internal nested data could be stored in JSON format within a YAML file.
 However, this is only a suggestion, you can make a sensible design decision yourself.

+### File Structure
+The application should organize data files as follows:
+- `meals_database.json` - Contains all available meals
+- `weekly_options.json` - Restaurant's selected options for the current week
+- `guest_votes.json` - All guest voting data
+- `meal_plan.json` - Final weekly meal plan result
+- `images/` - Folder containing meal images (named with meal ID and name)

 The rest of this section sketches possible internal data structures.
 Again, these data structures are only a suggestion to help you understand our intentions for this application, but you can make a sensible design decision yourself.